-I’ve been a conceptual artist since the age of 2, although my mom swears I actually came that way.
-The first clues of this that I can remember are my first interactions with Legos and making wild sculptures by dripping candle wax in ice water (try it: you’ll see…).
+I’ve been an artist as far as I can remember.
+It started with Legos and making wild sculptures by dripping candle wax in ice water (try it: you’ll see… It’s very cool).
 I must have been about 8.
 I grew up in France steeped in movies, art and culture.
 Skipping a few years to film school in the cinema department at San Francisco State University, I finally found confirmation of what I had always perceived but hadn’t yet been given the words to express.

-When I got my Amiga computer in 1988, I pretty much immediately settled into blending my conceptual instincts with my grammatical fluency of film through the creative use of digital tools.
+When I got an Amiga computer in 1988, I immediately started applying my experimental instincts and visual fluency to the creative investigation of digital tools.
 I’ve been playing in that sand box ever since.

-My personal work is documented in this site.
-It typically revolves around image making, perspective, looking, the integration of digital and physical spaces, and the development of creative processes.
-Ultimately, the notion of play has emerged as the guiding principle of my approach.
+My personal work is documented here.
+It revolves around image making, perspective, looking, time, memory and the development of a creative process.
+Ultimately, “play” has emerged as the guiding principle of my approach.
 It is through play that we understand the universe around us and how we become active participants in it, both as children and as adults.
 It is through play that we learn to live.